rogerxaic/EventStreams/eventstreams010.md

 # What is {{site.data.keyword.messagehub}}?
 {: #about}

 {{site.data.keyword.messagehub_full}} is a high-throughput message bus built with Apache Kafka.
-It is optimized for event ingestion into {{site.data.keyword.Bluemix_notm}} and event stream distribution between your services and applications. {{site.data.keyword.messagehub}} was previously known as Message Hub.
+It is a fully managed Apache Kafka as a service that is optimized for event ingestion into {{site.data.keyword.Bluemix_notm}} and event stream distribution between your services and applications. {{site.data.keyword.messagehub}} was previously known as Message Hub.
 {: shortdesc}

 You can use {{site.data.keyword.messagehub}} to complete the following tasks: